paying off a loan

 1. Save Money On Interest

-The faster you pay off a loan, the less interest will cost you.
+The faster you pay off a loan, the less interest it will cost you.
 The savings can be quite considerable as you're lowering your overall cost of borrowing.

 2. Obtain Peace Of Mind

 It's hardly ever a bad thing to have one less financial obligation.
-But it would be best to consider both sides before making your final early debt-repaying decision.
+But it would be best to consider both sides before making your final, early debt-repaying decision.

 3. More Money To Play Within Your Budget